 - Plastic Containers (PET or PETE #1).
 New as of May 1, 2012

 - Plastic Containers (HDPE #2).
 New as of May 1, 2012

 - Corrugated Cardboard

 - White & Colored Office Paper (residences and businesses).
-New as of May 1, 2012

 - Scrap Metal